khulnasoft-lab/design.khulnasoft.com/contents/product-foundations/design-tokens-reading.md

 - **Component:** Narrow context that only applies to the component.
 Examples are `avatar`, `button`, and `toggle`.
 - **Variant/category:** Further describe the context.
 Examples are `confirm`, `danger`, and `neutral`.

-### Element
+### Object

-An element is what the design decision applies to, and may include its position and relationship to other elements or constraints.
-An element is always present in a [semantic](/product-foundations/design-tokens#semantic-design-tokens) and [contextual](/product-foundations/design-tokens#semantic-design-tokens) design token name.
+An object is the element that the design decision applies to, and may include its position and relationship to other elements or constraints.
+For example, `[…].icon.left.[…]` lets you know that the _icon_ element referenced is in the _left_ position.
+Another example is `[…].element.to-top.[…]` that tells you this is about a _generic element's_ relationship to the _top boundary_.
+An object is always present in a [semantic](/product-foundations/design-tokens#semantic-design-tokens) and [contextual](/product-foundations/design-tokens#semantic-design-tokens) design token name.

 <img class="gl-display-block gl-mx-auto gl-my-7" src="/img/design-tokens-naming-element.svg" alt="Design tokens naming convention for element, includes element, position, and relationship" />